earthnet2021/earthnet-models-pytorch/README.md

     * Optimisation: 2 hours (in progress)

 ### Documentation
+#### Description
 The code is implemented using the deep learning framework PyTorch Lightning [9] which is built on top of PyTorch [10].
-The scripts/train.py call first utils/parse.py to transform the configs/en23/.../.yaml file in a dictionnary of hyperparameters (and certify that the hyperparameters are correct).
+The scripts/train.py call first utils/parse.py to transform the configs/en23/.../.yaml file in a dictionnary of arguments (and certify that the arguments are correct).
+Then the EarthNet2023DataModule of datamodule/en23_data.py is called and it defines the dataset and the data loader.
+The model (here model/convlstm_ae.py is also called.
+In task/spatio_temporal.py we define a LightningModule with all the function called for the training, testing and validation step.
+We use a logger, a checkpointer and a profiler to get information from the training.
+We use a Trainer of Pytorch Lightnight to automate the process.

 #### Architecture
 * scripts/